Foundation / Corporation

-Grants ranging from $10,000 to $40,000 to California nonprofits and artists in eligible counties for collaborative projects to create artwork.
-Eligible artists are those working in the performing or media arts.
-Letters of inquiry must be submitted by December 1.
-Eligible applicants must be from Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, or Sonoma County.
+Grants ranging from $15,000 to $45,000 to California nonprofit organizations and artists in eligible counties for collaborative projects to create new works of art across the full range of artistic disciplines.
+Interested applicants are required to submit a Letter of Inquiry prior to the full proposal.
+Requests will be accepted from eligible applicants in Alameda, Contra Costa, Marin, Monterey, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma Counties.

-The Creative Work Fund invites artists and nonprofit organizations to create new art works through collaborations.
-It celebrates the role of artists as problem solvers and the making of art as a profound contribution to intellectual inquiry and to the strengthening of communities.
+The Fund celebrates the role of artists as problem solvers and the making of art as a profound contribution to intellectual inquiry and to the strengthening of communities.
 Artists are encouraged to collaborate with nonprofit organizations of all kinds, stretching boundaries and forging new partnerships.